 In Australia, a small group of people had begun from 2009 to consider the past experiences of around 50 people who had previously been associated with Moral Re-Armament (the former IofC).
 These conversations revealed both pain and opportunities for healing.
 A report of these conversations, titled ‘Towards Learning and Healing,’ led the IofC Australia Council to formally apologize in 2015 to certain individuals, where appropriate, for hurtful treatment they had experienced in the past from the 1950s to the 1980s.
 Read more about the process Towards Learning and Healing.

 Today, IofC Australia takes the view that transparency and internal accountability offer a pathway to ongoing healing and transformation as an organization.
 An ongoing ‘Cultural and Structural Change’ process has laid down new programme structures with clear accountability mechanisms and a code of conduct.
-All staff and volunteers with IofC have access to grievance procedures and mediation.
+All staff and volunteers with IofC have access to grievance procedures and mediation, where needed.

 Read about the history of IofC around the world.